thomasebsmith/youtube-player/README.md

 ##### A Firefox add-on for playing YouTube playlists without logging in

 YouTube Player is an add-on for Firefox.
 It provides the ability to store and play YouTube playlists without logging in to YouTube.
+It is currently in early development.

 ## Functionality
 Currently, YouTube Player allows you to create one browser-wide playlist, which